awsdocs/amazon-workmail-administration-guide/doc_source/add-group-users.md

-# Add Users to a Group<a name="add-group-users"></a>
+# Add users to a group<a name="add-group-users"></a>

 After you create and enable an Amazon WorkMail group, use the Amazon WorkMail console to add users to that group\.

 **Note**
 If Amazon WorkMail is integrated with a connected Active Directory service or Microsoft Active Directory, you can manage your group members using Active Directory\.
 This can take a longer time to propagate to Amazon WorkMail\.

 You can add up to 100 users at a time by using the following procedure\.